jabadymandry/github-flow/01-OOP/04-Debugging/README.md

 (Pdb) continue
 ```

 Fix the `full_name` method in `hello.py`, and run the program again.
-Don't forget to remote the debugger line!
+Don't forget to remove the debugger line!
 That's something that easily forget and add to a commit.
 Some teams might want to add a [pre-commit hook](http://blog.keul.it/2013/11/no-more-pdbsettrace-committed-git-pre.html) to prevent this from happening.

 ## Going further